Samuel Maverick: Cattle branding

 Maverick steadfastly refused to brand his cattle.
 As a result, the word maverick, slang for someone who exhibits a streak of stubborn independence, also entered the English lexicon as a term for an unbranded range animal.

 Maverick's stated reason for not branding his cattle was that he didn't want to inflict pain on them.
-Other ranchers suspected his true motivation was that it allowed him to collect any unbranded cattle and claim them as his own – though written accounts of his disinterest in his herd and its failure to grow during his ownership undermine this claim.
+Other ranchers suspected his true motivation was that it allowed him to collect any unbranded cattle and claim them as his own – though written accounts of his lack of interest in his herd and its failure to grow during his ownership undermine this claim.

 Mary Maverick appended to her memoirs certain of her husband's correspondence and an extract of a letter from George Madison Maverick, her son and collaborator in her biography, to the St. Louis Republic, apparently in response to an appeal to persons having sure information about the matter to convey their accounts to the editor.